korpling/ANNIS/docs/user-guide/src/configuration/user.md

 ### Install and run Keycloak

-Follow the ["Getting Started with Keycloak"](https://www.keycloak.org/getting-started) guide to install and run the service.
+Follow one of the [Getting Started](https://www.keycloak.org/guides#getting-started) guides to install and run the service.
+If unsure which one to use, select the [OpenJDK](https://www.keycloak.org/getting-started/getting-started-zip) guide.

 ### Configure Keycloak for ANNIS

 Keycloak uses so-called “Realms” to distinguish between different settings.
-Download the realm-configuration file for ANNIS from our repository: <https://raw.githubusercontent.com/korpling/ANNIS/master/misc/keycloak-realm-configuration.json>.
+Download the realm-configuration file for ANNIS from our repository: <https://raw.githubusercontent.com/korpling/ANNIS/main/misc/keycloak-realm-configuration.json>.
 We will add a realm for ANNIS by hovering over the realm selection in the top left menu and clicking on “Add realm”.

 ![Screenshot of the "Add realm" button in Keycloak realm selection menu](add-realm.png)